Master Educator Program (MEP) – Requests for Proposals 2018

 - National Center for Case Study Teaching in Science

 - National Academies Summer Institutes on Undergraduate Education

 - Problem-Based Learning workshop at the University of Delaware

-Financial support: MEP winners will receive up to $3500 (reimbursable or direct-pay to PD program) for registration and travel to the program and/or to the ASPB annual meeting to present their instructional materials developed based on the MEP program.
+Financial support: MEP winners will receive up to $3500 (reimbursable or direct-pay to professional development program) for registration and travel to the program and/or to the ASPB annual meeting to present their instructional materials developed based on the MEP program.